Attendees for the Finance Summit 2021.

-Director General, Economic Policy Coordination, Finland
+Director General, Statistics Finland, Finland

 Previously Dr Sovala was Leader of Change at Uusimaa Regional Council and before that held a number of senior roles in the Ministry of Finance including as Head of Economics Department and Deputy Budget Director, and a 2-year role as a Senior Advisor to the Executive Director at the World Bank.

 João Boa Francisco Quipipa

 Economist and Government Advisor, Angola